 Around the world, companies are looking to partner with local communities to imagine and achieve a better future.

-Community scorecard (CSC) is a practical tool involving facilitated dialogue deployed successfully by public and nonprofit organizations around the world.
+Community scorecard (CSC) is a well-known tool involving facilitated dialogue and consensus-based action plans, which has been deployed successfully around the world, primarily by public and nonprofit organizations.

 Experience across sectors shows that CSC can help initiate and sustain effective community engagement.

 CSC is a powerful, cost-effective methodology first developed by the international aid organization CARE in 2002.
 The public sector has used CSC widely to give citizens greater voice and increase government responsiveness.
-In the private sector, CSCs have facilitated company-community dialogue and enabled the design of interventions that are more responsive to stakeholder realities, strengthening development results on the ground.
+In the private sector, using the methodology adapted by IFC, CSCs have facilitated company-community dialogue and enabled the design of interventions that are more responsive to stakeholder realities, strengthening development impact on the ground.

 To date, more than 8.2 million people in 33 countries have benefited from better health care, stronger food systems, and safer justice systems after participating in the community scorecard (CSC) process.